DrewThomasson/VoxNovel_old_11_17_2023/experimental/README.md

-This folder is for experimental featurs only:
+This folder is for experimental features only:

 At the moment I've only got a local llama-2 instead of gpt-4 being given the speaker attribution task(who says what) in this Its pretty bad at it, although but if you want to mess with it, here you go